merlinschumacher/git-release-notifier/README.md

 To configure it just look at the `config.yml.examlpe` file and modify it to your needs.

 There is also a docker image available for this script.
-To use the continer run the following command:
+To run a container use the following command:

 ```
 docker run -v $(pwd)/config.yml:/app/config.yml ghcr.io/merlinschumacher/git-release-notifier:main